 Organizing a Mess

-11 x 8 inches, digitally printed on acid free coated 80 lb. text paper, 28 pages + cover, hand stitched.
-First edition, 26 copies, signed, and lettered A through Z.
+11 x 8 inches, set in Century Schoolbook for easy legibility, designed digitally with the Adobe Creative Suite, and printed at Proline Printing in Viroqua, Wisconsin, on acid free coated 80 lb. text paper, 28 pages + cover, hand stitched.
+First edition, 26 copies, signed, and lettered A through Z. $25

 So there I was, summer vacation 2013, inspired to clean up and organize the readily available discards in my suitcase.
-I did save them, right?
-This must be why I saved them.
+I saved them, and this must be why I saved them.

-It is never easy or precise, as the organizing of these puzzles forces a dreamlike state, and one begins to invent strange symbolism, and a kind of tangential and abstract thinking about things.
+It is never easy or precise.
+The organizing of these puzzles forces a dreamlike state, and a strange symbolism is invented during the process, and leads to tangential and abstract thinking about things.
 The end result is not only an arrangement of lines, shapes, and colors, but also an arrangement of thoughts, presented here in a specific sequence.